How to Access Property Records in California

 Voluntary Liens

-Most people who purchase property in California need to take out a mortgage.
+Mortgage Liens - Most people who purchase property in California need to take out a mortgage.
 The lender puts the buyer through a rigorous process of approval before giving them the funds to buy the home.
 As part of the mortgage, the buyer agrees to a lien on the property.
 The deed will clearly state that the lender is the lienholder, and if the buyer defaults on their mortgage, the lender has the right to seize the property and sell it to get their money back.
-Information contained in mortgage records includes:

 Involuntary Liens